HowDoIGitHelp/Python-Essentials-Jupyter-Book/_build/html/_sources/Python Exercises.md

 ### 1 Greeter

-- Create a program that asks the user for a name, and the program prints "Hello, <name>"
+- Create a program that asks the user for a name, and the program prints "Hello, {name}"

 ### 2 Adder